rainwang0927/EC-601/Project 3/Phase 2/README.md

 "import torch torch.cuda.is_available()"

-Then, according to the github link: https://github.com/pytorch/examples/tree/master/word_language_model
+Then, according to the github link: https://github.com/pytorch/examples/tree/master/word_language_model, use the raw data from the wikitext-2 dataset.
+See https://www.salesforce.com/products/einstein/ai-research/the-wikitext-dependency-language-modeling-dataset/